When it comes to Christmas, the royals don't do things by halves.

 Amongst the black-tie dinners, decadant breakfasts and church services galore, it's a wonder the royals even have time to open presents.

-And while many of the adult European royals might look at the festive season as a rather exhausting occasion, we can't forget the little ones who undoubtedly see Christmas as a magical time full of novelty gifts, treats-a-plenty and running amok with their fellow young relatives.
+And while many of the adult royals might look at the festive season as a rather exhausting occasion, we can't forget the little ones who undoubtedly see Christmas as a magical time full of novelty gifts, treats-a-plenty and running amok with their fellow young relatives.

 From adorable Christmas photos to the unexpected time presents are actually opened, keep scrolling as we round up how the young European royal tots are celebrating the festive season this year.

-The British royals usually have a jam-packed schedule of socialising when it comes to the big day.
+The wider British royal family usually have a jam-packed schedule of socialising when it comes to the big day.
 This includes a dinner at Sandringham, Norfolk on Christmas Eve, while Christmas morning starts with a full English breakfast.